petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

    ![The command returns a list of available projects to deploy the extension.](./deploying-the-application/images/01.png)

-1. After the deployment finishes, open the [Cloud Console](https://console.liferay.cloud/) and go into the choosen project environment's Services menu.
+1. After the deployment finishes, open the [Cloud Console](https://console.liferay.cloud/) and go into the chosen project environment's Services menu.
 Make sure the `liferayclaritypicklistsbatch`'s service status shows `ready`.

 1. Finally, go into your Liferay instance, go to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Picklists_.
 Once the menu opens, confirm that all picklists display.